 - Use the hamburger method.
 One of the best ways of confronting a narcissist is the hamburger method: compliment, confront, compliment.
 By sandwiching a confrontation in between two compliments, the likelihood that it will be heard and understood dramatically increases.
 Confronting head-on is never ideal.
 This makes the narcissist feel attacked and they become too defensive to be reasoned with.

 - Don’t tolerate any abusive behavior.
 One of the main reasons for divorce in a marriage including a narcissist is the narcissist’s abusive behavior.
 There is no reason to tolerate any type of abuse.
 When dealing with narcissists, usually you should just walk away, hang up the phone, block them if needed, and/or call the police.
 Move the tolerance level to a more acceptable pace.
 Dealing with a narcissistic child is a little bit different, but you should still make it sternly evident that you will not allow any abusive behavior to continue.

 - Counteract the gaslighting.
 A typical form of mental abuse commonly utilized by narcissists is gaslighting.
 This is where the narcissist denies reality and instead paints an entirely different picture so believable that the other person thinks they are going crazy.
 To counteract this tactic, it is useful to keep a journal of facts and incidents.
 For instance, writing down that the narcissist had a fit at Thanksgiving over an ungrateful relative.
 This is not to keep a record of wrongs, but rather to have some point of reference when the story is twisted into the relative losing it and verbally assaulting the narcissist.

 - Don’t lose your identity.
-Narcissists have a way to trying to transform the people in their lives into mini versions of themselves.
+Narcissists have a way of trying to transform the people in their lives into mini versions of themselves.
 Their dominant ego dictates that other’s lives would be better if they were more like the narcissist.
 It takes a large amount of self-awareness to keep an ego intact in the face of such pressure.
 While it is difficult, it is not impossible.